kantarcise/mspritu.github.io/_research/6-Mobile_Tracking.md

 We have recorded a number of video  sequence by mobile phones with different brands.
 The data set MSPR-mobile and its groundtruht can be used by other parties for performance evaluation.

+To learn more about the project you can check out the [repository](https://github.com/msprITU/MobileTracking).

 <p align="center">
  <br>